 The UKCBC Board of Governors

-UKCBC is governed by a Board of Governors comprising various External Experts, Directors and members of Senior Management, at the College.
-The Board oversees the Academic affairs and related areas of UKCBC and provides strategic direction to the College by making recommendations to the Board of Directors.
+UKCBC’s Board of Governors is comprised of various external experts, directors, and members of senior management, at the College.
+The Board oversees the academic affairs and related areas of UKCBC and provides strategic direction to the College by making recommendations to the Board of Directors.

 Non Executive Members On The Board of Governors

 Professor Robert Campbell

 Professor Campbell has recently retired after five years as Pro Vice-Chancellor (Academic) of the University of Bolton where he is Emeritus Professor of Philosophy.
 As Pro Vice Chancellor his main responsibility was for the strategic academic development of the University, including quality assurance and enhancement, learning, teaching and research.
 Prior to that appointment he was for four years Research Director for the University.
 As well as being a Governor of the UK College of Business and Computing, he is currently also the chair of the NHS Advisory Committee on Clinical Excellence Awards for North West; he chairs the Bolton Virtual College for Care Leavers and is a member of the Steering Committee for the National Forum for Health and Wellbeing and a Director of the Centre for Islamic Finance at the University of Bolton.

 As a philosopher, his special areas of interest are in applied philosophy and he has published books and articles on business ethics, legal and social philosophy and medical ethics.
 Most recently he has authored a number of articles on health policy.

 He is a Fellow of the Royal Society of Arts, the Royal Society of Medicine and the National Forum for Health and Wellbeing.